Nursery Buying Guide

 Helpful sleep tips

 Babies should be placed on their backs to sleep and should be well away from smoky atmospheres.

 Your baby should not be too hot or too cold.

 They need to be in the 'feet to foot position' at the foot of the cot with bedding arranged to prevent wriggling under the cover.

 A baby monitor is another essential piece of kit for your nursery.
 There are lots of different types to choose from, ranging from those which only allow you to listen to your baby to more sophisticated models that include a display screen so you can watch your baby too.

 Some models also include movement detectors.
 These monitor the movement in your baby's cot and sound an alarm when no movement is detected.
 Many monitors also include night lights and some even play lullaby melodies to help sooth your baby to sleep.

-With the help of a Very Account you can get affordable ways to spread the cost including Buy Now Pay Later, where you can get what you want today and not pay a penny for up to 12 months.
+With the help of a Very Account you can get affordable ways to spread the cost.